 Graduate Academic Program

-Through Notre Dame's Department of Sociology, the graduate program provides students with the skills and techniques necessary to develop expertise in specific fields within the Sociology of Education.
+Through Notre Dame's Department of Sociology, the graduate program provides students with the skills and techniques necessary to develop expertise in the Sociology of Education, mentored by faculty at the forefront of the field.
 The program's primary goal is to help students become independent scholars and teachers who will make important contributions to a wider body of knowledge.

-The Center for Research on Educational Opportunity is part of the University of Notre Dame's Department of Sociology and offers a rigorous graduate academic program, which offers a Master of Arts on the way to a Ph.D.
+The Center for Research on Educational Opportunity is part of the University of Notre Dame's Department of Sociology and offers a rigorous graduate academic program, with students completing a Master of Arts on the way to a Ph.D.
 CREO students apply to the Department of Sociology through Notre Dame's Graduate School application and note their interest in studying the Sociology of Education.
+Typically, 2-3 new PhD students per year are accepted into CREO.
+These new students join a vibrant multi-cohort group of about 10 more advanced students.

-In recent years, the CREO graduate program has maintained roughly ten full-time students.
-Typically, about two Ph.D. students enroll every year.
-CREO graduate students enliven the Institute’s community of inquiry through collaborating on research projects, participating in education- and sociology-focused coursework, and developing scholars who address important policy issues related to quality educational experiences for all children.
+CREO graduate students enliven the Institute’s community of inquiry through collaborating on research projects, participating in education- and sociology-focused coursework, and developing as scholars who address important policy issues related to quality educational experiences for all learners.
+CREO alumni go on to become outstanding researchers and practitioners who make important contributions to a wider body of knowledge and to the practice of education.

 Sociology of Education Ph.D.